supern64/SkinStealer/README.md

 4. Get skin URL

 ### How to compile
-Clone and use ./gradlew build
+Clone and use ./gradlew build, use Java 8